 Aside from largemouth, we had the opportunity to target a few other species:

 John with a chain pickerel!
-The chain pickerel were aggressive and we boated a few on our bass gear and TriggerX Slop Hoppers and Flutter Worms.
+The chain pickerel were aggressive and we boated a few on our bass gear including TriggerX Slop Hoppers and Flutter Worms.

 Eric with a bowfin!
 Eric hooked into a few bowfin in very shallow water while using a punch rig.